 You probably have experienced it already: meetings scattered throughout the week.
 Regardless of how relevant and efficient they are, it always takes time to get back to the work you planned to do after.
-Actually, "it takes an average of 23 minutes and 15 seconds to get back to the task” according to a study from the University of California Irvine (here's the paper).
+Actually, "it takes an average of 23 minutes and 15 seconds to get back to the task” according to a study from the University of California Irvine ( If you want to access the complete paper).

 Reducing the number of interruptions at work is essential if you want to achieve a flow state.
 Some of it should be addressed in your context (less unnecessary meetings, preserve large slots of time uninterrupted), and some of it could be tackled on your own (turn off notifications, close emails, prevent web surfing).

 Now, this post is not about that.
 Let's not talk about how to reduce interruptions, but how to speed up the recovery!

 Besides meetings, developers are generally frustrated to be interrupted because it makes us lose our train of thought…

 Source: Monkey User

 This is a fact.
 Studies have shown that any interruption would have such effects.
 But what if you could get back into "what you were doing" faster?
 Think about meetings: you know when they will take place.
 Imagine you could prepare yourself so you would get back to a productive state of work quicker than your peers!
 Instead of losing 20min before and 20min after, you would efficiently lay the ground for getting back to the code faster.

 Here are 3 techniques that can help you in doing so.